KamilQureshi/KamilBranchingRepo/README.txt

 Not all of them are the best
 Refrigerator

+a washing machine.
+cooking in a new oven.
+ancient microwave.

 An old silent pond...
 A frog jumps into the pond,
 splash!
 Silence again.